Tatshenshini-Alsek Provincial Park: History

 In combination with the adjoining national parks, this completed protection of the world's largest international park complex.
 The International Union for the Conservation of Nature (IUCN) proposed the area for protection as a UNESCO World Heritage Site.
-The Kluane-Wrangell-St. Elias-Glacier Bay-Tatshenshini-Alsek transborder park system comprising Kluane, Wrangell-St Elias, Glacier Bay and Tatshenshini-Alsek parks, was declared a UNESCO World Heritage Site in 1994 for the spectacular glacier and icefield landscapes, in addition to the importance of its habitat for grizzly bears, caribou and Dall sheep.
+The Kluane-Wrangell-St. Elias-Glacier Bay-Tatshenshini-Alsek transborder park system comprising Kluane, Wrangell–St. Elias, Glacier Bay and Tatshenshini-Alsek parks, was declared a UNESCO World Heritage Site in 1994 for the spectacular glacier and icefield landscapes, in addition to the importance of its habitat for grizzly bears, caribou and Dall sheep.

 In 1999, a party of sheep hunters found artifacts and remains of a young male at the foot of a glacier in the park; he was later called Kwäday Dän Ts’ìnchi, or "Long Ago Man Found".
 The well-preserved frozen body turned out to be between 300 and 550 years old.
 Representatives of Champagne and Aishihik First Nations were consulted for this find on their historic territory, and they named the young man.
 In addition, they agreed to scientific and DNA testing of the remains.
 Researchers recruited volunteers to see if people could be found who were genetically related to the "iceman".
 Some 241 volunteers were tested from the area Champagne and Aishihik First Nations, and related peoples in Yukon, British Columbia and Alaska.
 Seventeen living relatives, including two sisters, were found in the Champagne and Aishihik First Nations who are related through a mitochondrial DNA match of the direct female line.
 Fifteen of these 17 identify as Wolf clan, suggesting the young man also belonged to that clan.
 In the matrilineal kinship system, children are considered born into their mother's clan, and descent is figured through the mother's line.

-Wildlife
+Geography and geology

-The Alsek and Tatshenshini rivers flow through the park in glacier-carved U-shaped valleys.
+The Alsek and Tatshenshi rivers flow through the park in glacier-carved U-shaped valleys.
 These valleys through the coastal mountains allow cool, moist ocean air into the cold interior.
-The quick change from ocean to interior environment, frequent floods, landslides and avalanches, a varied geology and great elevation changes have together created an exceptionally diverse range of habitat conditions.
+The quick change from ocean to interior environment, frequent floods, landslides and avalanches, a varied geology and great elevation changes have together created an exceptionally diverse range of habitat conditions for the local flora and fauna.